Soforce/vlocity-ex/README.md

 ## <a id="ef-based-discount"></a> Configure Discount Products with Entity Filter
 You can either select product(s) or catalogs when you configure a discount in the Product Designer (or Product Console).
 Sometime you may need to configure a dynamic products for a discount based off run-time query instead of static predefined product selections.
 This solution extends the OOTB Discount with EntityFilter to support dynamic query for the qualified products.
 For example, the discount is qualfiied for any rate plans with 5GB or bigger data plan.
+A detail explaination of the solution can be found at [Use Entity Filter to Configure Discount Products Dynamically](https://wp.me/pedwyd-h).

 ### Deploy Filter Based Discount
 The "EfDiscount.xml" manifest file is created under the "projects" folder.
 You can execute the following sfdx command to deploy "Filter Based Discount" to your org: